Constructor in Python

 3. Default Constructor in Python

-- The constructor is a method that is called when an object is created of a class.
+- The constructor is a method that is called when an object of a class is created.

 - It can be used in three types - Parameterized Constructor, Non-Parameterized Constructor, Default Constructor.